michaelfangtw/k8s-wordpress-mysql/README.md

 deployment.apps/wordpress-mysql created
 ```

-> **Note:** The warning about `spec.SessionAffinity` for headless services is expected and can be ignored.
+> **💡 Note:** The warning about `spec.SessionAffinity` is normal.
+Don't worry about it.

 ---

-## Verification
+## ✔️ Verification

-After deployment, verify that all components are running correctly:
+Now we check if everything is working!

-### Verify Secrets
+### 🔐 Check Secrets

-Check that the MySQL password secret was created:
+Check if the MySQL password secret is created:

 ```bash
 kubectl get secrets
 ```

-Expected output:
+You should see:

 ```
 kubectl get secrets